-Requests to the Google Cloud Storage JSON API for non-public user data must be authorized by an authenticated user.
+Requests to the Cloud Storage JSON API for non-public user data must be authorized by an authenticated user.

 The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
 The following general process applies to all application types:

 - When you create your application, you register it using the Google Cloud Platform Console.
 Google then provides information you'll need later, such as a client ID and a client secret.

-- Activate the Google Cloud Storage JSON API in the Google Cloud Platform Console.
-(If the API isn't listed in the Cloud Platform Console, then skip this step.)
+- Activate the Cloud Storage JSON API in the Google Cloud Platform Console.
+(If the API isn't listed in the GCP Console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.